siddharthgada/Udacity-Data-Analysis-and-Visualization-with-Microsoft-Power-BI-Nanodegree/Creating Visualizations with Power BI/Class Exercises & Demos/Readme.md

 They directly supported the skills needed to complete the **Waggle final project**, where all concepts were applied in a real-world business scenario.

 ---
-🔗 For the **final project (Waggle Report)**, check out my dedicated repository: [https://github.com/siddharthgada/Udacity-Data-Analysis-and-Visualization-with-Microsoft-Power-BI-Nanodegree/tree/main/Creating%20Visualizations%20with%20Power%20BI/Project]
+🔗 For the **final project (Waggle Report)**, check out my dedicated folder for the project: [https://github.com/siddharthgada/Udacity-Data-Analysis-and-Visualization-with-Microsoft-Power-BI-Nanodegree/tree/main/Creating%20Visualizations%20with%20Power%20BI/Project]